Buying the Wheel · 04 of 05

 Last verified: April 2026.

 All quotations are from public statements and are reproduced for the purpose of comment and criticism on matters of public concern.
-Fair use is asserted under 17 U.S.C. § 107.
+Fair use asserted under 17 U.S.C. § 107 in the United States; fair dealing asserted under the Copyright Act (Canada), s.
+29.1 (criticism and review) in Canada.

 They bought the wheel.